devbret/youtube-playlists-tracker-app/README.md

 ## Other Thoughts

-The intended use case for this program is collecting and tracking viewing progress among video game playthroughs on YouTube.
-Which are almost always organized as playlists.
-But one could feasibly use this application to curate any variety of links.
+The intended use of this program is collecting and tracking the user's viewing progress with video game playthroughs on YouTube.
+Which are almost always organized as linkable playlists.
+But one could feasibly use this application to curate any variety of hyperlinked resources.